 – In that vein of success, should we anticipate more plugin collaborations with Waves?

 Yeah, we’re always working on stuff, though I can’t share any information right now.

 – Can you tell me about what you have brewing for the rest of 2015?

 I’m close to finishing a Jimi Hendrix live concert album that was recorded at the Atlanta Pop Festival on July 4th, 1970.

 There’s an artist named Jared Nichols, who’s a blues rock guitar player from Wisconsin.
 I’m in the middle of working on his album.
 I recently did Mix With The Masters in France, and we actually used a track of his for our sessions there, which was cool.

-Another guitar player I’m working with his called Ray Goren.
+Another guitar player I’m working with is called Ray Goren.
 He’s 15 years old, and is a stunning blues player.
 He’s opened for people like BB King and Buddy Guy.

 For the past 2 years, I’ve been working on an acoustic version of Jimi Hendrix’s material.
 We have bands like Shinedown, Jason Mraz, Hearts, Grace Potter, and Rafael Sadik who are covering Jimi’s tracks acoustically.

-I know John, and he’s fantastic guitar player.
+I know John, and he’s a fantastic guitar player.
 He’s working on an album currently that I’m not involved with.
-He’s got his own thing.
-We actually met many years ago when he was a student Berklee, before he became a star, though that’s another story.
+He’s got his own thing going on.
+We actually met many years ago when he was a student at Berklee, before he became a star, though that’s another story.
 A lot of artists on his level have their own vision of what they want, and they have labels and managers who get in-between things.
-Either way, they know my number, haha.
+Either way, they have my number, and can reach out anytime.